 - Promotion: Promotion is any and all efforts by a company to make publicize a product and make the consumer aware of it.
 Efforts might include advertising, personal selling, sales, public relations, or internet activities.

 The marketing mix should only be determined after a target market is determined.

-Target market = The group or groups of customers for which the marketer will direct attention.
-This group is determined after thorough segmentation and analysis of the market. (more on segmentation in part 2)
+Target market = The group or groups of customers to which the marketer will direct attention.
+This group is determined after thorough segmentation and analysis of the market (more on segmentation in part 2).

 While the marketing mix consists of factors that are controllable by a company, there are numerous external factors that must be taken into consideration when scanning the environment the product or service is marketed in.
 The company can do nothing about these in the long run, but can react to them in the short run.
 They will certainly impact what the marketer can do.

 - Demographic environment: The features of a country that can be statistically described